• Skip to primary navigation

 September 9, 2024

-Description HMS MEDscience is an innovative high school Biology course immersing students into simulated medical emergencies.
+Description Harvard Medical School MEDscience is an innovative high school Biology course immersing students into simulated medical emergencies.
 Students learn to think like scientists as they are charged with diagnosing a patient!
 Our science curriculum motivates students to think critically, communicate effectively, and work collaboratively in teams.
 We bring classroom learning into the real world with hands-on experiences, giving students the confidence they need to succeed.
-In the first session, students … [Read more...] about Is There a Doctor in the House?
+In the first … [Read more...] about Is There a Doctor in the House?

 The Fictional Mind: Exploring diverse fictional perspectives in literature